smnk107/Basic-NotePad-using-QTcreator-in-Cpp/README.md

 # NotePad using QT Creator in C++

 It is a basic NotePad application, where we can create and save text files.
 There is several font options .
-Here we can Bold/UnBold individual texts .
+Here we can Bold/UnBold an individual text .
 The option of Superscript and Subscript is also available here.